Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Formulation of /

-\end{enumerate} Note that here we adopt the frequency-independent source model in Eq.~(\ref{eq:coarse}), although it is not useful for {\IVA} to solve the well-known frequency permutation problem.
-Instead, this paper later introduces a frequency-dependent source model as a technique to solve the frequency permutation problem by {\IVA} in section~\ref{sec:cfmodel}.
+\end{enumerate} {Note here that we assumed the mutual independence of $y_{n,t,f}$ between different frequencies in Eq.~(\ref{eq:independence}), and adopted the frequency-dependent source model in Eq.~(\ref{eq:coarse}) for swCIVA formulation.
+With this setting, however, BSS solutions are known to suffer from the frequency permutation problem.
+As a practical technique to solve it, this paper below introduces a frequency-independent source model, which is often adopted by the conventional {\IVA}, in Section~\ref{sec:cfmodel}.}